python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 Reading this means that you're ready for a bit of manual labour.
 If for some reason you've missed the automatic server setup section, you can read about it [here](#automatic-configuration)

-To configure the bot manually, you will **only** need to set the values for the channels, roles, categories, etc. that are used by the component you are developing inside the `.env.server` file.
+To configure the bot manually, you will **only** need to set inside the `.env.server` file the values for the channels, roles, categories, etc. that are used by the component you are developing.

 For example, if we're testing a feature that only needs the `announcements` channel: